 Share the following quotation from historian Jill Lepore to introduce students to some of the current problems and complexities surrounding policing:

 The crisis in policing is the culmination of a thousand other failures—failures of education, social services, public health, gun regulation, criminal justice, and economic development.
 Police have a lot in common with firefighters, E.M.T.s, and paramedics: they’re there to help, often at great sacrifice, and by placing themselves in harm’s way.
 To say that this doesn’t always work out, however, does not begin to cover the size of the problem.
 The killing of George Floyd, in Minneapolis, cannot be wished away as an outlier.
 In each of the past five years, police in the United States have killed roughly a thousand people.
 (During each of those same years, about a hundred police officers were killed in the line of duty.) . . .
 To say that many good and admirable people are police officers, dedicated and brave public servants, which is, of course, true, is to fail to address both the nature and the scale of the crisis and the legacy of centuries of racial injustice.1

-Remote Learning Note: You can use the Slides for this activity to share the passage from Jill Lepore’s article and the information about racial bias in policing with your students.
-Students can read both pieces individually and asynchronously and then discuss the questions during a synchronous session or asynchronously during a defined time period in an online discussion forum.
+Remote Learning Note: You can use the Slides for this activity to share the passage from Jill Lepore’s article with your students.
+They can read the passage and reflect in their journals asynchronously as homework or during a synchronous session.